NONAN23x/Android-automation/README.md

-Termux is a linux emulator for android devices and is a perfect way to start learning linux on the go The code in this repository makes use the freedom to make system calls using python in android terminal
+Termux is a linux emulator for android devices and is a perfect way to start learning linux on the go The code in this repository makes use the freedom to make system calls using python in android terminal This project is active, I will regularly update the code and add new features

 # Keep in mind that you may need to acquire wavelock when initialising the program